 - Put

-product centeredin the first third of the prompt - Premium feel:
+product centeredin the first third of the prompt. - Premium feel: add

-blank label on product, add the logo in AE / Premiere
+blank label on product, then add the real logo in After Effects or Premiere.

 FAQ

-A: Don’t render the logo.
-Prompt blank label on product, composite the logo in post.
+A: Don’t ask the model to render the logo.
+Prompt blank label on product, then composite the real logo in After Effects or Premiere.
+No current generator (Veo 3.1, Kling 3.0, Runway, Sora 2) renders fine brand text reliably.

 A: Add light caustics, refraction details, sharp reflections and studio commercial photography style.
-Models are specifically tuned for glass.
+These tokens push the model toward its photography-trained behavior, which handles transparent materials better.

-A: Tone down camera motion.
-Use slow steady push-in or static shot.
-Compound moves are still unstable.
+A: Tone down the camera motion.
+Use slow steady push-in or static shot instead of an orbit or a handheld move.
+Compound moves are still the single biggest source of jitter across every 2026 model.

-Q: Can I ship AI-generated product video on TikTok Shop?
+Q: Can I ship an AI-generated product video on TikTok Shop or a marketplace listing?